eagle840/killercoda-labs/workInProgress/pythonvenv2/step1.md

-WIP: break this lab into two, 1:package management, and 2:devopment

 One of the eassiest ways to install python is with asdf, (see killacoda lab WIP:LINK), but in this lab we'll use linux alternatives.